Nathaniel-Rodriguez/reservoirlib/README.md

 Contains classes that define the cost function that will be optimized along with the optimizer itself.
 #### utility
 Contains some commonly used functions and default parameters.
+It also has a function for running experiments using MPI.
+This requires mpi4py to be installed.
+It is an optional dependency.
 ### Making New Additions
 Each class has an abstract base class which defines an interface for the class.
 New trainers, generators, ESNs, or tasks can be created and added